 If the Time Window Information Measurement List IE is included in the MEASUREMENT REQUEST message, the NG-RAN node shall, if supported, consider this as the time window(s) within which to perform the positioning measurements, as specified in TS 38.305 [18].

+If the Inferred Measurement IE is included in the TRP Measurement Result IE in the MEASUREMENT RESPONSE message, the LMF shall, if supported, consider that the received positioning measurement result is inferred by AI/ML model hosted by the NG-RAN node.

 Interaction with the Measurement Report procedure:

 If the Report Characteristics IE is set to "Periodic" and the Measurement Amount IE is included in the MEASUREMENT REQUEST message, the NG-RAN node shall, if supported, take it into account for sending the MEASUREMENT REPORT message.

+Interaction with the Positioning Data Collection Report procedure:

+If the Positioning Data Collection Needed IE is included in the TRP Measurement Response List IE in MEASUREMENT RESPONSE message, the LMF shall, if supported, take it into account for providing the requested positioning data in the POSITIONING DATA COLLECTION REPORT message, as specified in TS 38.305 [18].